Deep Learning-based CSI Feedback for RIS-assisted Multi-user Systems

 \section{Simulation Results and Discussions}

-In this section, we conduct a numerical simulation to evaluate the feedback performance of our proposed methods.
-We first introduce the simulation setting, including the channel parameters, the NN architecture details, and the NN training details.
-Then, we compare the quantization and binarization performance.
-Numerical simulation is conducted to demonstrate the superiority of the proposed methods in Section \ref{s4}, namely, the extra LSTM and the MDPF strategy.
-Finally, we compare the proposed cooperation-based NNs, that is, CoCsiNet, with the NNs, ignoring the CSI correlation between the nearby UE.
-According to \cite{guo2019convolutional}, we also attempt to obtain insight into the cooperative CSI feedback via NN parameter visualization.
+This section provides a comprehensive numerical simulation to assess the feedback performance of the proposed feedback techniques, especially in RIS-assisted multi-user settings where UEs are in close proximity.
+We begin by detailing the simulation environment, including channel parameters, the nuances of the NN architecture, and specifics regarding NN training.
+Subsequently, we compare the outcomes of quantization and binarization.
+Through these simulations, we aim to highlight the effectiveness of the methodologies proposed in Section \ref{s4}, particularly the additional LSTM and the MDPF strategy.
+Finally, we compare the proposed cooperative NNs (termed as RIS-CoCsiNet) against those that overlook the RIS-UE CSI correlation among nearby UEs.
+Drawing from \cite{guo2019convolutional}, we further elucidate cooperative RIS-UE CSI feedback through visualizing NN parameters.